Palliative care services - specialist palliative care services must meet certain criteria and require completion of palliative care referral

 To talk to a Palliative Care Navigator, call 1800 725 548 (PALLI8), available Monday to Friday from 8.30 am to 4.00 pm or email firstname.lastname@example.org.
 Voicemail will be available after hours for a call back the following business day.

-Palliative Care Connect is a statewide service that provides information and links to palliative care and bereavement supports in South Australia.
+Palliative Care Connect provides information and links to palliative care and bereavement supports in South Australia.

 An information line is available for people with life-limiting illnesses and their family members, friends, and carers, as well as healthcare professionals.

 Palliative Care Navigators, available through the information line, provide information, service linkages, and empower individuals to make choices aligned with their culture and preferences.

 Palliative Care Navigators also support general practitioners and other healthcare professions, including those who work in palliative care units, acute care and aged care services to organise and link people to appropriate palliative care, supports or services.

 The Palliative Care Connect website, developed in partnership with Flinders University, features key information about palliative care and bereavement.
 It also has a self-assessment tool to help people identify the support and resources they need.